Convert 77 F To Celsius

 The Scientific Basis of the Conversion Formula

 The conversion formula isn't arbitrary; it's derived from the relationship between the freezing and boiling points of water on both scales.
-The formula accounts for the different magnitudes of a degree in each scale.
-The fraction 5/9 reflects the ratio of the size of a degree Celsius to a degree Fahrenheit.
+Which means the formula accounts for the different magnitudes of a degree in each scale.
+Here's the thing — the fraction 5/9 reflects the ratio of the size of a degree Celsius to a degree Fahrenheit.
 The subtraction of 32 adjusts for the difference in the zero points of the two scales.

 Let's break it down further: